open-source-labs/Reactime/readme_2.md

     - These two files help us handle requests both from the web browser and from the Reactime extension itself

 Still unsure about what contents scripts and background scripts do for Reactime, or for a chrome extensions in general?
-The implementation details [can be found](./src/extension/background.js) [in the files](./src/extension/contentScript.ts) themselves.<br />
+  - The implementation details [can be found](./src/extension/background.js) [in the files](./src/extension/contentScript.ts) themselves.
-We also encourage you to dive into [the official Chrome Developer Docs](https://developer.chrome.com/home).<br />Some relevant sections are reproduced below:
+  - We also encourage you to dive into [the official Chrome Developer Docs](https://developer.chrome.com/home).
+Some relevant sections are reproduced below:

 > Content scripts are files that run in the context of web pages.
 >